 Drama schools audition and meet everyone at least once.
 Popular drama schools may ask you to return three or four times as they whittle down the applicant numbers in each round.

-What Qualifications Do You Need To Get Into Drama School?
+What Qualifications Do You Need For Drama School?

 It’s rare for drama schools to demand specific qualifications.
 Instead, the selection processes will focus on an individual’s talent and commitment.